 Verify correct protocol deployment.
 This protocol is immune to both cracking and brute force attacks due to Public Key Certificates at the Access Point sides, but only if deployed properly.

-Verify if AP isolation (or client isolation, as it is also referred to) is enabled on the access points
+Verify if AP isolation (or client isolation) is enabled on the access points.

 Offensive Testing Checklist

 Determine if the WIPS sensor reports and/or terminates an authorized client which connects to a non-company network.